homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ## Loadable Kernel Modules

-The kernel also provides for a modular approach to extend functionality by writing LKMs that can be loaded and unloaded.
-While modules do not require modifying the kernel source directly, they have other disadvantages:
+The kernel also provides for a modular approach to extend functionality by writing LKMs that can be loaded and unloaded when required.
+While modules do not require modifying the kernel source directly, they have their disadvantages:

 1. Writing LKMs still requires significant experience with kernel programming.
 2. Since any code running in the kernel is privileged, a module crash would bring the entire kernel to a halt.